Connect with others who understand.

 Tips for Safe Driving

-Being diagnosed with narcolepsy does not mean you will automatically lose your driver’s license.
+Being diagnosed with narcolepsy doesn’t mean you’ll automatically lose your driver’s license.

 • Taking naps on a regular schedule